microsoft/GraphEngine/doc/Config/config-v1.md

 </p></td>

 <td class="tableblock halign-left valign-top"><p class="tableblock">
 Optional.
-If a server/proxy has Http endpoints, it will listen on the specified Http port after it is started.
+If a server/proxy has an Http endpoint, it will listen on the specified Http port after it is started.
 The value is an integer.
 When a negative integer is specified, the HTTP server is disabled and no port will be opened.
 The default port is 80. </p></td>